-Robert Adams is Associate Professor of Architecture at the University of Michigan, Taubman College of Architecture and Urban Planning; the Stamps School of Art and Design; and, Chair of the University of Michigan Initiative on Disability Studies.
+Robert Adams is the Director of the Master of Science in Design and Health, and Associate Professor of Architecture at the University of Michigan, Taubman College of Architecture and Urban Planning; the Stamps School of Art and Design; and, Chair of the University of Michigan Initiative on Disability Studies.
 Adams received a Master of Architecture degree, graduating with distinction, from SCI-Arc [Southern California Institute of Architecture] in Los Angeles ; and, a Bachelor of Arts, majoring in Fine Arts from Saint John’s University .

 His research on design and disability culture has been published internationally, including his most recent article, “Chromosapiens: Reconsidering Architecture and Infrastructure within Disability Culture” featured in AT: Architecture Technique [China]; “Making a Scene: A Vivid Genealogy of the Asclepius Machine”, in Scapegoat: Architecture, Landscape, Political Economy: 04 Currency; and, “We Are Chromo sapiens: Cánjí rén > Cánjí Cheng Shì > Canji Jiànzhú”, a book chapter in New Social Imperatives in China: Architecture & The City [Actar, forthcoming 2016].
 Adams assigned the term Chromo sapiens to describe a post-human condition in the Anthropocene that dissolves the binary structure of the terms abled and disabled; and, offers a more suggestive description against the homogenizing and sanitized term universal design.